chrimerss/allenslib/docs/Extreme Events/climatology.md

 3. An interesting plot with x the month and y axis the year.
 In between is the spatial correlation Due to the variability nature of precipitation, the EOF modes only explain little amount of variations.

-Miao, C., H. Ashouri, K. Hsu, S. Sorooshian, and Q. Duan, 2015: Evaluation of the PERSIANN-CDR Daily Rainfall Estimates in Capturing the Behavior of Extreme Precipitation Events over China.
-J. Hydrometeor., 16, 1387–1396, https://doi.org/10.1175/JHM-D-14-0174.1
+__Miao, C., H. Ashouri, K. Hsu, S. Sorooshian, and Q. Duan, 2015: Evaluation of the PERSIANN-CDR Daily Rainfall Estimates in Capturing the Behavior of Extreme Precipitation Events over China.
+J. Hydrometeor., 16, 1387–1396, https://doi.org/10.1175/JHM-D-14-0174.1__

 The main purpose of this study is to analyze the climatology of long-range rainfall simulation, particularly for PERSIANN-CDR, and also to validate the accuracy of it.

 Three indices are used to perform evaluation: 1. percentile indices RR99, RR95; 2.
 Absolute threshold indices (R20mm etc.); 3.
 Maximum indices (Rx1day, Rx5day etc.)

 The conclusion is that overall PERSIANN-CDR shows an agreement with ground observations for long-term climatological studies except for some reserved regions like Tibetan Plateau.

+__Prat, O. P., & Nelson, B. R. (2015).
+Evaluation of precipitation estimates over CONUS derived from satellite, radar, and rain gauge data sets at daily to annual scales (2002–2012).
+Hydrology and Earth System Sciences, 19(4), 2037.__

+The author adopts adaptive absolute rain rates to define extreme (i.e., WMMD=17.3 mm/day, 2 in/day, 4 in/day).